RenBryant/Weather-Dashboard/README.md

 In this assignment we were assigned to create a dashboard for the weather that uses JS, CSS, and HTML.
 The application will use API's to pull the weather that the user wants to see.

+Unexpected errors are keeping this project from working properly.

 This is where the API's are pulled from https://openweathermap.org/api/one-call-api